-Papertrail is a cloud-based logs management system to which you can export any type of logs and activity logs.
-The idea is to have all the logs and information centralized in one place.
-This document explains how to integrate the WP Activity Log plugin with Papertrail to mirror (export) the activity logs of WordPress sites to it.
+This document explains how to integrate the WP Activity Log plugin with Papertrail to mirror the activity log of WordPress sites to it.
+The process consists of these simple three steps:

-Setting up a Papertrail connection
+2. Setting up a Papertrail connection

 To setup a Papertrail connection in the WP Activity Log plugin follow the below procedure:

 - Click the Create a Connection button to launch the connection setup wizard.